 How to Get Started

 Another source I love is Mark Kistler’s You Can Draw in 30 Days.
 A cartoon illustrator by trade, this artist breaks down drawing into a simple, straightforward way and he makes it very fun!
-The concepts outlined in the book lend themselves toward cartoon illustration as well as realism.
-He covers simple subjects on up to one and two-point perspective and drawing faces, all in an easy to understand approach.
+The concepts outlined in this book lend themselves toward cartoon illustration as well as realism.
+He covers simple subjects as well as one and two-point perspective and drawing faces, all in an easy to understand approach.

 Both these resources will allow you to take smaller steps, one at a time.
 With their guidance and following their instruction, you will be able to start having success, one small project at a time.
 This will naturally lead to more and more success and build your confidence.
 Confidence will lead to motivation and that “fire in the belly” will be ignited!